dotnet/runtime/docs/workflow/README.md

 ## Triaging errors in CI

 Given the size of the runtime repository, flaky tests are expected to some degree.
-There's a few mechanisms we use to help with the discoverability of widely impacting issues and also a regular procedure we ensure issues get properly tracked and prioritized.
+There are a few mechanisms we use to help with the discoverability of widely impacting issues.
+We also have a regular procedure that ensures issues get properly tracked and prioritized.
 You can find more information on [triaging failures in CI](ci/failure-analysis.md).